 Learning React Native might feel overwhelming at first.
 For first-timers, React Native can be a little difficult to learn.
 But with a well-structured learning process, incorporating the fundamental concepts of React Native is not that hard, even if you are a total noob.

-At Instamobile.io, we offer premium React Native Templates, that help developers who already know how to code, learn React Native more quickly.
+Make sure you also check out these premium React Native Templates, that help developers who already know how to code, learn React Native more quickly.
+For more general recommendations, you should also check out the best mobile app templates of this year.

 Learn by doing.
 If you already have some basic programming experience, building an app from scratch will allow you to learn React Native much faster than any books.
 So get some inspiration from existing apps, in order to come up with React Native project ideas.